+Tea Facts.
 Tea was grown on a farm that uses traditional organic methods.
-It is located at an elevation of 800+ meters.
+It is located at a comparatively high mountain elevation.
 Once harvested, the tea is cleaned and withered, then fired using bamboo baskets over wood fires.
 Made using the local varietal of Mei Zhan.
 The uniformity of the leaves aids in creating a smooth, well-rounded cup taste.

 Tasting Notes.
 The tea maker has created a black tea with an unusually sweet fragrance and complex flavor that grows in the mouth.
 We find notes of molasses and fruit.
 One will note its lingering finish and how it makes you feel after consuming.
 This tea well-exemplifies the elegance and light processing touch of the farmer.
 The tea will provide a very satisfying cup most anytime and goes well with food.